Layout Components

 Field Set

-Field Sets allow you to visually group related fields under a common heading.
+Field Sets allow you to visually group related fields under a common heading or section.
 This helps improve form organization and readability.

 Field Sets are for display purposes only and are not included in the form submission.